Are you looking for a weekend away and the best weekend trips from Nashville, TN? Don’t worry—we have you covered!

 Driving Time: 2 hours 11 minutes

-Jackson has bragging rights to being the first place to hear rock music (which was then later recorded in Memphis).
+Jackson has bragging rights to being the first place to hear rock music (which was later recorded in Memphis).

 This is another Elvis sight near Nashville to be sure to visit!